The Hostages

 This “misidentification” outraged Israel and threatened to derail the ceasefire agreement.
 Israeli Prime Minister Benjamin Netanyahu accused Hamas of a cruel deception and warned that “Hamas will pay” for not returning Shiri’s body as promised.

-Meanwhile, Israel’s military conducted its own investigation into the Bibas family’s deaths.
+Israel’s military conducted its own investigation into the Bibas family’s deaths.
 Israeli intelligence and forensic analysis concluded that Hamas was directly responsible—evidence indicated the two Bibas children were deliberately killed by their captors and not killed by any airstrike.
-The IDF’s chief spokesman stated that the young boys were murdered “with their bare hands” by the militants, contradicting Hamas’s claims that an Israeli bombing was to blame.
+The IDF’s chief spokesman stated that the young boys were murdered “with their bare hands” by the militants.

-Tragically, while Shiri and her children were killed, Yarden Bibas survived and was freed in late January 2025, after enduring months of captivity knowing his family had been murdered.
+Tragically, while Shiri and her children were killed, Yarden Bibas survived and was freed on February 1, 2025, after enduring months of captivity knowing his family had been murdered.

 Global Response: A United Call for Freedom